Things to Do in San Jose, Costa Rica Downtown

 Costa Ricans are quite proud of their fairly new craft beer industry.
-In the downtown area there are various restaurants which feature some of their best.
-There is also an option to join a craft beer tour one evening for $30 USD or you can just go to “Good Karma Artisan Ales & Café” for some good food and try the self-proclaimed “best beer in town.”
+In the downtown area, there are various restaurants which feature some of the best.
+There is also an option to join a craft beer tour one evening for $30 USD.
+Or, you can just go to “Good Karma Artisan Ales & Café” for some good food and try the self-proclaimed “best beer in town.”
 Prices are reasonable and there is live music from time to time.

 -Choose your accommodation carefully.
 Although the downtown area is nice and you will want to spend a day there, it is a little bit hectic.
 So I would recommend staying a couple minutes out in a quieter (and safer) area such as Yoses.
 We stayed in Yoses and could take an Uber for only $3 USD or walk 10-15 minutes to get to downtown.
 This was nice because we could escape the craziness of the city center when we needed and enjoy some peace and quiet.

 -Use Uber as transportation when you can.
-Taxi drivers will charge up to three times as much and Uber is safer.
+Taxi drivers will charge up to three times as much as Uber.
 We only used Uber while in San Jose and the drivers were all super friendly.
 There is even sometimes an option for “Uber English” which is only a small amount more and your driver will speak English!